 Manipulation checks.
 Our manipulation influenced sellers' perceptions of buyers' intentions.
-Compared to sellers in the Honest condition, sellers in the Palter condition were more likely to believe, mistakenly, that their counterpart planned to develop a residential property (83% v.
-38%, $\chi^2(1) = 20.39, p < 0.001$).
-In addition, buyers in the Palter condition rated themselves as less honest (M=5.0, SE=.23) than buyers in the Honest condition (M=6.1, SE=.15), t(95)=4.10, p < 0.001, Cohen's d=0.85.
+Compared with sellers in the Honest condition, sellers in the Palter condition were more likely to believe, mistakenly, that their counterpart planned to develop a residential property (83% vs. 38%), $\chi^2(1) = 20.39$ , p < .001.
+In addition, buyers in the Palter condition rated themselves as less honest (M = 5.0, SE = .23) than buyers in the Honest condition (M = 6.1, SE = 0.15), t(95) = 4.10, p < .001, Cohen's d = 0.85.

 Two research assistants coded all the negotiation transcripts, including those excluded from the studies.
-Coders were blind to the condition as they coded for the following: the buyer lied about his/her intentions for the property when asked; the buyer paltered (told a true statement, but knowingly led-or tried to lead-the seller to a false conclusion) about his/her intentions for the property when asked; the buyer did not give an answer about his/her intentions for the property, though the buyer was asked by the seller; the buyer was not asked by the seller and did not state his/her intentions for the property; and the buyer told the truth about his/her intentions for the property.
-The coders rated 50 of the same transcripts and had nearly perfect reliability, Cronbach's Alpha=0.99.
+Coders were blind to the condition as they coded for the following: the buyer lied about his or her intentions for the property when asked; the buyer paltered (told a true statement, but knowingly led-or tried to lead-the seller to a false conclusion) about his or her intentions for the property when asked; the buyer did not give an answer about his or her intentions for the property, though the buyer was asked by the seller; the buyer was not asked by the seller and did not state his or her intentions for the property; and the buyer told the truth about his or her intentions for the property.
+The coders rated 50 of the same transcripts and had nearly perfect reliability, Cronbach's alpha = 0.99.